Is Your Morning Sickness Medicine Pregnancy Category A?

 Diclegis® Savings Offer

-Most patients with commercial insurance coverage should expect to pay no more than $30* for up to a 30-day supply of Diclegis.
+Most patients with commercial insurance coverage should expect to pay as little as $30 for a prescription.

 Duchesnay USA Patient Assistance Program